asgerf/sdk/pkg/kernel/lib/dataflow/extractor/readme.md

  3. [SubtypeTranslator] translates augmented subtyping judgements into source/sink assignments.

- 4. [ConstraintBuilder] translates source/sink assignments into constraints.
+ 4. [SourceSinkTranslator] translates source/sink assignments into constraints.

 Concretely, steps 2-4 are fused into a single pass, that is, a subtyping judgement is immediately translated to a set of constraints when found, and are not stored in an intermediate buffer.
+Step 1 is built on-demand.

 Extraction is modular, that is, it does not require knowledge of libraries other than those imported by the build unit being analyzed.